Fall2024CS584/Project1/README.md

 # score = model.score(X_test, y_test)
 ```

-## iv.
-Are there specific inputs that your implementation has trouble with?
+## 4. Are there specific inputs that your implementation has trouble with?
 Given more time, could you work around these or is it fundamental?

 # Specific Inputs and Workarounds